Have you ever noticed black, sooty mold growing on your plants? It’s unsightly, and if you ignore it, it can cause damage to your plants.

 1. Crop Rotation

-One thing you can do to avoid sooty mold is to rotate your crops.
+One way to prevent sooty mold is to rotate your crops.
 Crop rotation is an effective means of managing certain plant diseases.

 2. Repellent Plants

 You can also try repellent plants.
-These plants work at repelling the insects that produce the honeydew sooty mold needs to thrive.
+These plants work to repel the insects that produce the honeydew that sooty mold needs to thrive.

 Some good options include marigold, lavender, nasturtium, mint, basil, and thyme.
-Plant them around plants that are prone to getting affected by sooty mold.
+Plant them around plants that are prone to being affected by sooty mold.

 3. Destroy Problem Pests

-The most obvious solution for this black fungus on plants is eliminating the insects causing it.
+The most obvious solution for this black fungus on plants is to eliminate the insects that cause it.

 Aphids, whiteflies, scales, and leafhoppers are some of the most common pests that lead to sooty mold.
 If you can identify the culprit, you can take steps to eliminate it.